print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

   (a) Procedure for parameter estimation:

-  * Transformed all inputs to continuously compounded rates, tested for correlation, causality, and stationarity.
+  * Transformed factors (3),(5)-(8) to continuously compounded growth rates, tested for correlation, causality, and stationarity.

   * Found the optimal lag order for Vector Autoregression using AIC, SIC, HQC.